 Don't Pay for the Move Until All Your Belongings Have Been Unloaded

 If there are any boxes or items missing, don't sign the paperwork.
 The move must be completed before you sign.
 Once you sign that you've received everything, it's hard to go back to the company to say that something is missing.
 Count the boxes and recount them, making sure you conduct a home inventory.
 This is your only chance to make sure everything arrived.
-Also, if there is an issue with the paperwork (see the next point) at least all your things are in your new space and not on the truck.
+Also, if there is an issue with the paperwork, at least all your things are in your new space and not on the truck.
 This gives you some leverage with the movers if needed.

 Don't Sign Anything That You Don't Understand